|• Six full weeks|

 Classes meet each morning for four days a week, which leaves every afternoon free for studying and exploring London.
 There are three 3½-day weekends and two 4½-day weekends.
 Students can take advantage of Europe's much cheaper airfares (and rail fares) to visit Scotland, Ireland, France, Spain, Italy, Germany or Greece.

-Total cost of the six-week program is $6,930, not including meals, transport and incidentals.
-Tuition is $3,895 for in-state students and out-of-state students alike.
-The private room at Schafer House will run $2,786.
-There is an activity fee of $250.
-Air transportation is not provided by the university, but should cost $1,200 or less.
+Total cost of the six-week program is $8,095, not including meals, transport and incidentals.
+Tuition will be $4,495 for in-state students and out-of-state students alike.
+The private room at Schafer House will run $3,300.
+There is an activity fee of $300.
+Air transportation is not provided by the university, but should cost about $1,400 or less.

-A $25 non-refundable application fee is due with the application, which must be filed on or before 20 April 2012.
-A non-refundable deposit of $350 is due six weeks after acceptance or 3 May 2013, whichever is earlier.
+A $25 non-refundable application fee is due with the application, which must be filed on or before 20 April 2016.
+A non-refundable deposit of $350 is due six weeks after acceptance or 4 May 2016, whichever is earlier.
 The deposit will be applied towards tuition.
 Applications are available on line.
-The first fifty qualified applicants will be accepted, and students from all 191 law schools in the United States may apply, so be sure to apply early to guarantee yourself a place.
+The first fifty qualified applicants will be accepted, and students from all law schools in the United States and Canada, as well as law students from other English-speaking countries, may apply.
+Be sure to apply early to guarantee yourself a place.
 Enrollment will be capped at fifty students.

 Students are offered dormitory rooms with private basin, clustered in groups of four surrounding baths and kitchen facilities.
-The total housing cost is $2,786 (about $66 per day).
+The total housing cost will be $3,300 (about $79 per day).
 All rooms are single-occupancy.
 The residence hall has coin-operated laundry facilities.
 Students wishing to live off campus must obtain prior approval of the program director.

 Professor Franks points out that this is a once-in-a-lifetime opportunity to spend six full weeks abroad: “After graduation, you will be busy studying for the bar, not seeing the world.
 After that, you’ll have a regular job with two weeks of vacation each summer.
 Getting to know Europe well on one of those two-week vacations is next to impossible.
 (The tour bus driver tells you, ‘Over your left shoulder are the Royal Courts of Justice.’
 And that’s about as close as you’ll get.)
 Of course, you can always wait to see Europe when you retire at age 65.”

-Students will take two three-hour courses.
-In the 8:30 a.m. session, students will choose between "European Law" and "International Criminal Law."
-In the 10:30 session, students will choose between "Private International Law" (the international version of Conflict of Laws), and "Comparative Constitutional Law" (an internationalized version of American Constitutional Law on individual liberties, including some comparisons with other countries).
+Students will take two courses.
+All are three-hour courses.
+In the 8:30 a.m. session, students will choose between "International Criminal Law" (including terrorism and genocide and the jurisdiction of various international tribunals), and "Comparative Constitutional Law" (an internationalized version of American Constitutional Law on individual liberties, including some comparisons with other countries).
+In the 10:30 session, students will choose between "Private International Law" (the international version of Conflict of Laws) and "Women's Rights as International Human Rights."

 Our residence in London, Schafer House is situated about five minutes’ walk from UCL, just north of the Euston Road.
 The accommodation is arranged as self-contained flats, all with their own kitchen/dining area.
 Students have their own single rooms, each with its own computer data point.
 Rooms are centrally heated, carpeted, and each has a washbasin.
 There is a launderette, computer cluster room, TV lounge and a bicycle rack.